LindseySully/streaming-04-lindseysullivan/README.md

 1. VS Code Extension: Python (by Microsoft)
 1. VS Code Extension: Docker (by Microsoft)
 1. Docker Desktop

+## Project Libraries
+1. sys
+    - Used to provide various functions and variables that can be used to manipulate different parts of the python runtime environment
+1. datetime
+    - Used to modify the date format of consumer2.py messages
+1. time
+    - Used to delay the messages sent from producer.py
+1. csv
+    - Used to read & write to CSV files
+1. os
+    - Used to specify dedicated paths to directories within the project
+1. pika
+    - Used to implement the AMQP protocol for RabbitMQ.
+1. webbrowser
+    - Used to connect to the RabbitMQ Admin webpage

 ## Docker Setup
 #### RabbitMQ Setup